MicrosoftDocs/bing-docs/bing-docs/bing-visual-search/how-to/get-insights.md

   - `site` &mdash; The *site* filter returns similar images and similar products results from the specified site only.
 [Read more](#filtering-similar-images-and-products).
 - `invokedSkillsRequestData` &mdash; A **SkillsRequestData** object that you use to request additional insights.
   - `enableEntityData` &mdash; A Boolean value that if **true**, returns information about the well-known person, place, or thing seen in the image.
 [Read more](#including-entity-data).
+- `invokedSkills` &mdash; A list of insights to invoke.
+The string array may include only SimilarImages or SimilarProducts but not both.
+Include this field if you want to page visually similar insights or images of visually similar products.
+[Read more](#paging).

 ## URL example